Wall Street erases a big early loss as Nvidia and bitcoin swing

 NEW YORK (AP) — An early swoon for the U.S. stock market on Friday is calming down, as Nvidia, bitcoin, gold and other high flyers on Wall Street swing.

-After starting the day with a sharp drop of 1.3%, the S&P 500 quickly erased all of it and was up by 0.3%, as of 12:50 p.m.
+After starting the day with a sharp drop of 1.3%, the S&P 500 quickly erased all of it and was mostly unchanged, as of 1:42 p.m.
 Eastern time.
-The Nasdaq composite also flipped to a gain of 0.5%, while the Dow Jones Industrial Average trimmed its loss to 191 points, or 0.4%, after earlier being down nearly 600 points.
+The Nasdaq composite also flipped to a gain of 0.1%, while the Dow Jones Industrial Average trimmed its loss to 277 points, or 0.6%, after earlier being down nearly 600 points.

 Critics have been warning that the U.S. stock market could be primed for a drop because of how high prices have shot since April, leaving them looking too expensive.
 They pointed in particular to stocks swept up in the AI mania.
 Nvidia's stock has more than doubled in four of the last five years, for example.